alexszeliga/crowdfunder/README.md

 * Blogs have one title
 * Blogs have one summary
 * Blogs have one body
+* Blogs have one creator
+* Blogs have many comments

 Shop route shows grid of ‘featured’ items (most likes and follows in the last few days)